troyane/GoodHabits/docs/tutorial.md

 }
 ```

-As a result we'll have native look [`Navigation`] that will automatically use different navigation modes depending on the used platform.
-For iOS it will be tab bar with three icons on the bottom of the screen.
+As a result, we'll have native look [`Navigation`] that will automatically use different navigation modes depending on the used platform.
+For iOS, it will be tab bar with three icons on the bottom of the screen.

 We've set different icons for each tab (`icon`).
-Icon could be choosed from [`IconType`] -- a global object containing the possible `Icons`.
+Then icon could be choosed from [`IconType`] -- a global object containing the possible `Icons`.

 Each [`NavigationItem`] contains [`NavigationStack`] in it -- now our application could run and do some simple navigation between different stacks, each has one page inside.

-Let's add possibility to navigate over pages inside stacks.
+Let's add a possibility to navigate over pages inside stacks.
 Inside `HabitsListPage` create component:

 ```qml
 Component {